-Central to the alliance will be an opportunity for Aspect participants to participate and attain a recognised qualification from VU – such as a Certificate I in Work Education or a Certificate I in Transition Education – in alignment with Aspect’s aim to provide services that help Autistic people realise their unique potential.
+Central to the alliance will be an opportunity for Aspect participants to participate and attain a recognised qualification from VU – such as a or a – in alignment with Aspect’s aim to provide services that help Autistic people realise their unique potential.

-VU researchers in health, wellness and sport will also examine opportunities to conduct collaborative research with Aspect’s Research Centre for Autism Practice (ARCAP) to contribute evidence-based solutions that address the challenges of people on the autism spectrum and their families.
+VU researchers in health, wellness and sport will also examine opportunities to conduct collaborative research with (ARCAP) to contribute evidence-based solutions that address the challenges of people on the autism spectrum and their families.